PostgreSQL

 -- Standard PostgreSQL (run as superuser)

-For large snapshots, optimize checkpoint frequency to maximize COPY throughput and avoid I/O storms.
+For large snapshots, tune checkpointing on the target server to keep COPY throughput high and avoid I/O storms.
 Checkpoints trigger when either limit is reached first.

 Data Types Mapping